Dollhouse (book): Plot

 Sisters Kamille, Kassidy, and Kyle Romero live in California where their mother, Kat, owns a restaurant.
 Their father, David, made some bad business decisions that left the family broke upon his death.
 Kat is remarried to former professional baseball player Beau, who has two children of his own from a previous marriage.
 Despite the sisters helping their mother out at the restaurant, the entire family is struggling to survive financially.

 The family's luck changes when Kamille is discovered by a modelling agent and becomes famous overnight.
 At a red carpet event she meets and later becomes engaged to a professional baseball player.
 The couple decide to have their wedding ceremony filmed for a television show.
-The wedding is called off after Kassidy has a drunken one-night stand with Kamille's fiance which results in her becoming pregnant.
+The wedding is called off after Kassidy has a drunken one-night stand with Kamille's fiancé which results in her becoming pregnant.

 Reception

 Breia Brissey of Entertainment Weekly said of the novel "All in all, Dollhouse is just Kardashian camp packaged in a neat novel.
 It’s completely ridiculous, but entertaining nonetheless.
 And with the Kardashians I wouldn’t expect any less."
-Cristina Merrill of the International Business Times remarked that the novel had several disturbing scenes in it, including Kyle hooking up with her stepbrother, and Kamille's fiance taking advantage of a drunken Kassidy.
+Cristina Merrill of the International Business Times remarked that the novel had several disturbing scenes in it, including Kyle hooking up with her stepbrother, and Kamille's fiancé taking advantage of a drunken Kassidy.
 Merrill concluded about the novel "With the exception of the weirder scenes -- including the whole drunken sex and pregnancy storyline -- Dollhouse makes for a fun, entertaining read."